chrischenhub/AC215_AgentNET/AgentNetMCP/README.md

 # AgentNET MCP Server

-A Model Context Protocol (MCP) server that provides search and discovery capabilities for MCP servers, APIs, and agents.
+A Model Context Protocol (MCP) server that provides search and discovery capabilities for MCP servers.
 This server allows AI assistants to search for relevant tools and services by natural language queries.

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites